Why The World Needs More Emotionally Healthy Pastors

 3. Emotionally Healthy Leaders Don’t Hide Their Mistakes, They Confess Them

-Ego-driven leaders tend to shift blame and avoid accountability.
-But true leadership involves honesty and integrity.
-Tim Keller frames it like this, “The gospel is this: We are more sinful and flawed in ourselves than we ever dared believe, yet at the very same time, we are more loved and accepted in Jesus Christ than we ever dared hope.”
+Tim Keller captures this beautifully: “The gospel is this: We are more sinful and flawed in ourselves than we ever dared believe, yet at the very same time, we are more loved and accepted in Jesus Christ than we ever dared hope.”

-As James 5:16 says, “Confess your sins to each other and pray for each other so that you may be healed.”
+Owning your mistakes isn’t weakness; it’s strength.
+Emotionally healthy pastors model confession and repentance, not as a last resort, but as a rhythm of spiritual maturity.
+As James 5:16 reminds us, “Confess your sins to each other and pray for each other so that you may be healed.”
+Healing doesn’t happen in hiding.
+It happens in honesty.

 4. Emotionally Healthy Leaders Don’t Use People, They Serve People

-Healthy leaders live by the belief that people aren’t there to build the church; the church is there to build people.
+Healthy leadership is never about building a platform, it’s about building people.
+Emotionally healthy leaders don’t see others as a means to an end or tools to grow a ministry.
+Instead, they carry a deep belief that people aren’t there to build the church; the church is there to build people.

-As Henri Nouwen writes, “The way of the Christian leader is not the way of upward mobility but the way of downward mobility.
+As Henri Nouwen so powerfully puts it, “The way of the Christian leader is not the way of upward mobility but the way of downward mobility.
 It is the way of the cross.”
+In a world obsessed with influence and status, the call of Christ still sounds the same: deny yourself, take up your cross, and follow Me.

-Leaders are called to serve, not to rule over their congregations.
-1 Peter 5:2-3reminds us, “Be shepherds of God’s flock that is under your care… not lording it over those entrusted to you, but being examples to the flock.”
+1 Peter 5:2–3 reminds us, “Be shepherds of God’s flock that is under your care… not lording it over those entrusted to you, but being examples to the flock.”
+Emotionally healthy pastors don’t just preach servanthood, they live it.
+They lead by example.
+They don’t demand loyalty, they build trust.

 5. Emotionally Healthy Leaders Don’t Just Work for Christ, They Resemble Him